< tap to go back to guide menu.

 Overview

-In this section, you will learn about Diagnostic Assesssment, and about related Clinical Professinoal Services, including Explanation of Findings, Psychoeducation, and Clinical Care Consultation.
+In this section, you will learn about Diagnostic Assesssment, and related Clinical Professional Services, including Explanation of Findings, Psychoeducation, and Clinical Care Consultation.
 We will also review the key role of the psychotherapist in providing clinical support to providers of ARMHS, Case Management, and CTSS services.

-This section of the training guide was most recently updated on December 29, 2022.
-Check back in the future for updates.
-Tap here to see a list of updates to this chapter since July 1, 2022.
+This section of the training guide is often updated Tap here to see a list of updates to this chapter since July 1, 2022.

 Introduction